 - After conducting their review (and receiving any peer review feedback), the editorial board records a decision.

 - The EiC sends the submission to the copy editing stage in OMP.

-- The liaison editor, author/volume editor, and SCDPM meet to discuss cover designs.
-The SCDPM engages a designer to prepare alternatives.
+- The liaison editor, author/volume editor, and SCDIM meet to discuss cover designs.
+The SCDIM engages a designer to prepare alternatives.

-- If necessary, the SCDPM locates and engages a copy editor for the project.
+- If necessary, the SCDIM locates and engages a copy editor for the project.